-Subject to certain conditions, a patent owner can even obtain a supplementary protection certificate based on a foreign licence.
-In the case of a paediatric (children’s medical) application, if data is available, up to a further six months may be granted, subject to certain conditions.
+Generally, a patent owner can even obtain a supplementary protection certificate based on an authorization of a third party.
+In the case of available data for a paediatric use, up to further six months may be granted, subject to certain conditions.

-Since many medical products only start to bring significant financial reward towards the end of the patent’s duration, supplementary protection certificates represent an important means of protecting pharmaceutical innovations against imitation.
+Since many medicinal products only start to bring significant financial reward towards the end of the patent’s duration, supplementary protection certificates represent an important means of protecting pharmaceutical innovations against imitation.

-The duration of a supplementary protection certificate is determined on the basis of the period of time between the registration of the basic patent and the granting of the first licence for the product within the European Community.
+The duration of a supplementary protection certificate is determined on the basis of the period of time between the filing date of the basic patent and the granting of the first authorization for the product within the European Community.
 Five years are deducted from that period of time.
-If, for example, there is a period of ten years between the registration date and the date of issue of the licence, the supplementary certificate will be valid for five years.
-A period longer than ten years does not affect the length of time a supplementary certificate can be valid as this is limited by the regulation to a maximum of five years.
+If, for example, there is a period of ten years between the filling date and the date of issue of the authorization, the supplementary protection certificate will be valid for five years.
+A period longer than ten years does not affect the length of time a supplementary protection certificate can be valid as this is limited by the regulation to a maximum of five years.

-A supplementary protection certificate is issued for a product, in other words a substance.
-Changes to its medical application (indication), galenic preparation, the species (animal or human) for which it is intended as a treatment, or its pharmacological effectiveness or safety do not constitute the existence of two different products within the meaning of the Regulation.
+A supplementary protection certificate is issued for a product, i.e. a substance or a combination of substances.
+Changes to its medicinal use (indication), galenic preparation, the species (animal or human) for which it is intended as a treatment, or its pharmacological effectiveness or safety do generally not provide for the existence of two different products within the meaning of the Regulation.

-Each applicant, irrespective of the number of basic patents he may have, can only be issued with one supplementary protection certificate per product.
+Each applicant, irrespective of the number of basic patents he may have, can generally only be issued with one supplementary protection certificate per product.
+In derogation from this general principle, a new use of a product, for which a certificate was already granted, may under certain conditions justify the grant of a further certificate.
 If several applicants have several basic patents, a supplementary protection certificate may be issued to each applicant.

 The requirement for the issue of a supplementary protection certificate is possession of a patent, not a licence.
-In certain circumstances, an application for supplementary protection can even be based on a foreign licence; this is possible even if it is contrary to the wishes of the licence owner.
+Generally, an application for supplementary protection can even be based on an authorization of a third party; this is possible even if it is contrary to the wishes of the authorization holder.

-An application for a supplementary protection certificate can be made within six months of the issue of the patent or, if issued later, of the licence.
+An application for a supplementary protection certificate can be made within six months from the grant of the patent or, if issued later, of the authorization.
 This fact alone highlights how important it is for companies to have well coordinated patent and licensing departments.

-The supplementary protection certificate is issued in accordance with the category of the underlying patent: if the basic patent is a patent for a material substance, the supplementary protection certificate likewise protects the substance; if a process is protected by the basic patent, the protection of supplementary protection certificate likewise only covers the process; if, finally, the basic patent protects an application, then the protection afforded by the supplementary protection certificate likewise only applies to the application.
+The supplementary protection certificate follows the category of the underlying patent: if the basic patent is a patent for a substance, the supplementary protection certificate likewise protects the substance; if a process is protected by the basic patent, the protection of supplementary protection certificate likewise only covers the process; if, finally, the basic patent protects a use, then the protection afforded by the supplementary protection certificate likewise only applies to the use.

-The regulatory requirements for supplementary protection certificates need to be given careful consideration as early as the planning and design stage of both patent and licence portfolios.
+The legal requirements for supplementary protection certificates need to be given careful consideration as early as the planning and design stage of both patent and licence portfolios.